 Remember that point from the first step.
 You will get stronger through muscle recruitment, neuromuscular efficiency, movement patterns and overall efficiency.
 Just the act of your central nervous system waking up for the first time in your life will pay strength dividends as you start.
 There is no need to give a baby a gallon of milk when a small bottle will do just fine.

 At this point in your training, you can and should begin with a more serious approach to barbell training.
 Start to really pay attention to the weight you perform each day.
-Keep a log so that you can go back and look and what you squatted and ensure progression.
+Use the app to track your numbers so that you can go back and look and what you squatted and ensure progression.
 A lot of folks confuse “strength training” with “you’re making me train for world’s strongest man or woman”, and that is not the case.